Start TRODELVY at 10 mg/kg

 - Unresectable locally advanced or metastatic hormone receptor (HR)-positive, human epidermal growth factor receptor 2 (HER2)-negative (IHC 0, IHC 1+ or IHC 2+/ISH–) breast cancer who have received endocrine-based therapy and at least two additional systemic therapies in the metastatic setting.

-- Severe or life-threatening neutropenia may occur.
+- TRODELVY can cause severe, life-threatening, or fatal neutropenia.
 Withhold TRODELVY for absolute neutrophil count below 1500/mm3 or neutropenic fever.
 Monitor blood cell counts periodically during treatment.
-Consider G-CSF for secondary prophylaxis.
+Primary prophylaxis with G-CSF is recommended for all patients at increased risk of febrile neutropenia.
 Initiate anti-infective treatment in patients with febrile neutropenia without delay.

-- Severe diarrhea may occur.
+- TRODELVY can cause severe diarrhea.
 Monitor patients with diarrhea and give fluid and electrolytes as needed.
 At the onset of diarrhea, evaluate for infectious causes and, if negative, promptly initiate loperamide.
 If severe diarrhea occurs, withhold TRODELVY until resolved to ≤Grade 1 and reduce subsequent doses.

 CONTRAINDICATIONS